-In case of infringements of patents, we support our Customers during proceedings before the Patent Office as well as common courts and administrative courts.
-We represent our Customers in proceedings, among others, in the following areas:
+In case of infringements of patents, we support our Clients during proceedings before the Patent Office as well as common courts and administrative courts.
+We represent our Clients in proceedings, among others, in the following areas:

 - Protection against acts of unfair competition.